contentful-labs/contentful-action-example/README.md

 You can read our [conceptual guide](https://www.contentful.com/developers/docs/concepts/deployment-pipeline/) on how to utilize Contentful Environments inside your continuous delivery pipeline.

+You can futher expand this example by integrating other GitHub actions, such as testing and deployment options.

 Getting started
 =====